pato/plankenau/blog_jekyll/_posts/2025-01-23-tidbyt-octopus-energy-tracker.md

 permalink: post/tidbyt-octopus-energy-tracker
 ---

-I was sad when I learned that [Tidbyt got acquired by Modal][aquired-news], which likely means the inevitable death of my Tidbyt.
+I was sad when I learned that [Tidbyt got acquired by Modal][acquired-news], which likely means the inevitable death of my Tidbyt.
 That said, the news did remind me that I have a Tidbyt and that I always wanted to be able to track my electricity prices on it.